 Compared with electricity, gas is a much more efficient energy source for cooking and has lower CO2 emissions.
 Because of this and because it is much cheaper to run than an electric one, we use a gas hob.

 Being on a river we are constantly supplied with dead branches, trees and other wood debris that arrives at our door.
 For aesthetic reasons we remove this and then set it to aside to dry.
-This fuel supply is then used in a 42kW wood burner that has been designed to maximise the delivery of heat in the form of hot water. (in other words no aspect of its efficiency was compromised to make it look nice in the lounge!)
-This is the primary method of heating the building and providing hot washing water.
+This fuel supply is then used in a 42kW wood burner that has been designed to maximise the delivery of heat in the form of hot water.
+This is the primary method of heating the building and providing hot water.

 Having discovered that, on a sunny day, the slate roof tiles heat the space immediately behind them to 25-85C, we are currently working on a project to capture this heat in a solar powered hot water solution.
 We believe the 30 sqm of south facing roof should be able to meet most of our hot water requirement in the summer months.

-We already have one of the water wheels connected to a 6kW 3-phase electricity generator (alternator).
+We already have one of the water wheels connected to a 10kW 3-phase electricity generator (alternator).
 The equipment to maintain a steady supply is in place too.
-We plan to rebuild the water wheel (it sat for 30 years in mud and water) and have it turning for as long as there is water to push it round.
-When up and running it is likely to meet all of our energy needs.
+We have rebuilt the water wheel (it sat for 30 years in mud and water) and have it now turning.
+We are now refurbishing the transmission mechanisms which, when up and running, it is likely to meet all of our energy needs.

 When buying groceries we do what we can to choose foods and other goods that are not in a container or are packaged in something we can re-use or is easily recyclable.